Zashiki-warashi: Concept

-Reports have mostly been in the Iwate Prefecture, but there are also some scattered across Aomori Prefecture, Miyagi Prefecture, Akita Prefecture and others in the Tōhoku region.
+Reports have mostly been in the Iwate Prefecture, but there are also some scattered across the Aomori Prefecture, Miyagi Prefecture, Akita Prefecture and others in the Tōhoku region.

 Generally, the beings have a red face, hair that hangs down, and aged from a minimum of around three years to a maximum of around 15 years.
 They have a bob haircut or very short cropped hair.
 Both males and females have been seen.
 The male ones are said to wear blackish clothes with a kasuri pattern and the females are said to wear a red waistcoat (chanchanko), kosode, and sometimes a furisode.
 It is also said that there are some whose appearance is unclear, making their gender unknown.
 Sometimes multiple beings would settle in a house at once, such as a boy and a girl.
 There are also some legends telling of ones that look like a black beast, and others that look like a warrior.

-They like causing mischief, so they are said to leave ash or bleaching powder on top of little footprints and at nighttime, they are said to make sounds like that of a revolving spinning wheel, and they would also make sounds in an inner room making sounds like that of a kagura performance.
+They like causing mischief, so they are said to leave ash or bleaching powder on top of little footprints.
+At nighttime, they are said to make sounds like that of a revolving spinning wheel, and they would also make sounds in an inner room similar to a kagura performance.
 There are also tales told about how when someone in the family is sewing alone, there would be sounds similar to the rustling of papers or someone snorting, and when the wooden door is opened there would be no one there.
-It is also said that at night, they would do pranks such as riding on top of guest room futons and turning over the pillows in order to not let the person sleep, and when attempts are made to stop it, it would be too strong and powerful for anyone to even affect its actions.
+Additionally, at night they are said to do pranks such as riding on top of guest room futons and turning over the pillows in order to not let the person sleep.
+When attempts are made to stop it, it would be too strong and powerful for anyone to affect its actions.
 Sometimes they also play with children.

 In Iwate, there are legends of how the zashiki-warashi of a shrine at Hayachine would follow a shrine visitor who came from afar and follow them into different lands.
 There are also legends of how the zashiki-warashi would teach the nursery rhyme of Iwate to the children of those lands.

 In Gonohe, Aomori Prefecture, there is a legend of how when a new house is built, a zashiki-warashi can be called into it by burying a golden ball under the floors.

 There are theories about how they cannot be seen by anyone other than members of the family or how they can only be seen by children but not adults.
 There are stories about how when adults counted children, there would be one more person than there was originally, but as adults do not understand what zashiki-warashi are, they would not know who the extra person is.
 Stories like these frequently appear as themes in literature.